rcxwhiz/django_py_grader/README.md

 * A nice way for someone to deploy this
 * Change site to use https
 * Make test submit selection page
+* Make a page to view current NetIDs
+    * It would be cool if there could be one page for viewing and adding/removing IDs

+* Make the URL paths make more sense by adding a grader and student layer